John Harris (physicist): Honors

 Dr. Harris received the Nuclear Science Divisional Fellowship, Lawrence Berkeley Laboratory, U.C.
 Berkeley, in 1984, the Alexander von Humboldt Fellowship of the Federal Republic of Germany in 1986, and the Lawrence Berkeley Laboratory Performance Achievement Award in 1993.
 Harris was awarded the Alexander-von-Humboldt Foundation Distinguished Senior U.S. Scientist Award (Humboldt Prize, Humboldt-Forschungspreis für Naturwissenschafler aus den USA) in 1994.
 He was elected Fellow of the American Physical Society in 1996.
 In 2002, on the occasion of the 40th Anniversary of Stony Brook University, he was designated a Top 40 Distinguished Alumni.
 In 2007 Dr. Harris presented the Robert Hofstadter Endowed Lectures at Stanford University.
+He received the 2024 Mentoring Award from the Division of Nuclear Physics of the American Physical Society.